5 financial tips for gig workers

 For instance, you’ll want to become proficient at budgeting, managing cash flow, and possibly hiring workers to help you with big projects.
 As you develop your income in this new economy, it pays to be curious.
 You’ll be both skilled in your trade and a student of all there is to learn about running your own business.

-Protect yourself and your loved ones
+4. Protect yourself and your loved ones

 If you’re new to gig work, layering in additional protection, such as disability insurance for income protection, can be helpful to consider.
 In addition, life insurance can help protect your family or loved ones financially if you pass away.

-Build up your savings
+5. Build up your savings to help reduce stress

 Since gig workers don’t have the benefits of an employer-sponsored 401(k), it’s essential to begin your own retirement savings as soon as possible.
 This can be through a traditional IRA (individual retirement account) or a Roth IRA.
-Typically, workers can write off contributions to their traditional IRA in their yearly taxes.10 This is appealing to people who want to lower their immediate tax burden.
-With a Roth IRA, you won’t get the benefit of lower taxes today but when you retire, you won’t have to pay taxes on the money you withdraw after a certain age.
+Typically, workers can write off contributions to their traditional IRA in their yearly taxes.12 This is appealing to people who want to lower their immediate tax burden.
+With a Roth IRA, you won’t get the benefit of lower taxes today, but when you retire, you won’t have to pay taxes on the money you withdraw after a certain age.

 A financial professional can help guide decisions around how much to save and how to invest.
-If you choose to work with one, you’ll be in good company — 47% of gig workers use a financial professional or stockbroker.11 If you’re not part of that group, consider reaching out to a financial professional today.
+If you choose to work with one, you’ll be in good company — 47% of gig workers use a financial professional or stockbroker.13 If you’re not part of that group, consider reaching out to a financial professional today.

 Gig work can be a path to doing what you love while making an income.
-So, it’s no wonder that 58% of gig workers are very or extremely happy at their job.12 And by adding in protection where you can and seeking out help, you may be able to join the gig economy and protect your financial future at the same time.
+So, it’s no wonder that 58% of gig workers are very or extremely happy at their job.14 And by adding in protection where you can and seeking out help, you may be able to join the gig economy and help protect your financial future at the same time.